synclounge/docs.synclounge.tv/docs/contributing/documentation-guidelines.md

 # Documentation Guidelines

-Almost all of the pages in this documentation are written in markdown and conform to the rules of markdownlint.
+Almost all of the pages in this documentation are written in markdown and conform to the [rules of markdownlint](https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md).
 If you contribute to the documentation, make sure that your edits pass linting which will automatically occur once you submit you changes.

+When creating documentation, please try to do the following:

+- Follow logical groupings for sections and pages.
+E.g. - All documentation for How-tos is under `docs/how-tos/`
+- Place images in the `docs/img/` following the same logical groupings as above.
+E.g. - All images for How-tos are under `docs/img/how-tos`

 If you run into any linting issues, you may find a full list of linting rules, and examples, in the [markdownlint repository](https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md)